-Beginning in 2008, the University has also established a three years Doctoral Programme in European Union Studies, which is financed by the Swiss Humer foundation.
-The Master as well as the Doctoral Programme profit from a Fellowship Programme conceived to invite outstanding scholars from other international institutions to spend research time at SCEUS.
+Beginning in 2008, the University has also established three years Doctoral Programme in European Union Studies, which is financed by the Swiss Humer foundation.
+The Master, as well as the Doctoral Programme profit from a Fellowship Programme, conceived to invite outstanding scholars from other international institutions to spend research time at SCEUS.

 In August 2008 the Centre has been awarded a Jean Monnet Centre of Excellence.

 SCEUS is located at the Edmundsburg (Haus für Europa), a historic building right in the city centre of Salzburg.

 Horizon 2020 - The Choice for Europe since Maastricht

 Since July 1st, 2015 SCEUS coordinates the 4-year Horizon 2020 research project "The Choice for Europe since Maastricht".
 Here you can find detailed information on objectives, the research team, the consortium and results.